Village Day – Saturday 26 June

 Where does the procession go?

-The Procession starts at ST. Boniface Church at 12.30 and passes through the Village.
-The judges will sit outside the Nags Head pub to observe the procession.
+The Procession starts at the School at 12.30 and passes through the Village.

 The road will be temporarily blocked while the procession is in progress.